LiskArchive/lisk-legacy-docs/README.md

 git push origin dev-commander-{version}-p1
 ```

-On Github, create a pull request with `master` as base branch.
+On Github, open a pull request with `master` as the base branch.

 3. Port the changes back to the `dev-` branches, when necessary: